Nespresso: Process

 Nespresso's hermetically sealed capsules are made of aluminum.
 Depending on the Nespresso system being used, the flat top or the pointed end of the capsule is pierced when inserted into the machine and the compartment lever is lowered.
 Some machines make a single large hole, and others make three smaller holes.
 When the machine is activated it pumps hot water under high pressure into injector holes poked into the narrow end of the capsule upon insertion.
 This causes the flat bottom of the capsule to rupture, as it is made of thinner foil than the rest of the capsule.
-The base of the capsule holder (on which the capsule sits) has a number of raised squares which cause the foil to rupture at these points.
+The base of the capsule holder (on which the capsule sits) has several raised squares which cause the foil to rupture at these points.
 The brewed coffee exits the capsule through these rupture holes and flows through a funnel nozzle into the coffee cup.
 As in pressure cookers, a safety pressure release valve inside the brewing chamber prevents an explosion from occurring if the normal coffee exhaust path becomes blocked.
 This process produces a crema which is micro air bubbles that are mixed with the coffee's natural soluble oils.
 The crema resembles a tan colored froth that floats at the top of the coffee.